cockpit-project/cockpit/doc/protocol.md

  * "superuser": Optional.
 Use "require" to run as root, or "try" to attempt to run as root.
  * "group": A group that can later be used with the "kill" command.
  * "capabilities": Optional, array of capability strings required from the bridge
+ * "session": Optional, set to "private" or "shared".
+Defaults to "shared"

 If "binary" is set then this channel transfers binary messages.
 If "binary" is set to "base64" then messages in the channel are encoded using "base64",